Product

 Encrypted backups

 Because your data is local, backups matter.
-FrameQuery includes built-in encrypted backup and restore using the age encryption standard.
-You set a password, and your entire library metadata gets encrypted into a portable file.
+FrameQuery includes built-in backup to a local folder, Google Drive, Dropbox, or a network folder / NAS, manual or scheduled.
+Your entire library metadata gets encrypted into a portable file.
 Take it to a new machine, restore from the backup, and you are back to where you were.

 The trade-off